Mieze/RTL8111_driver_for_OS_X/README.md

 Changelog
 - Version 1.0.1 (2013-03-31):
     - Improved behavior when rx checksum offload isn't working properly.
     - Adds the chipset's model name to IORegistry so that it will show up in System Profiler.
+- Version 1.0.2 (2013-04-22):
+    - Added support for rx checksum offload of TCP and UDP over IPv6.

 Known Issues
 - The code for RTL8111B/8168B NICs is untested and will probably not work as expected.
 - Eventually you might find a "Ethernet [RealtekRTL8111]: replaceOrCopyPacket() failed." message in the log file.
 This is nothing to worry about and means that a single packet has been dropped because the driver failed to allocate a new packet buffer.
 Packet buffers are allocated from a buffer pool which is dynamically sized by the network stack.
 When the pool is exhausted the OS increases it's size making the error a self-healing issue.